Gravitational Radiation from hyperbolic encounters in the presence of dark matter: Conclusion

 \section{Conclusion}

 In this work, motivated by its astrophysical significance and the prospect of its detection by future GW detectors and PTA \cite{Dandapat:2023zzn}, we studied the dynamics of hyperbolic encounters in the presence of the dark matter medium.
 Our approach to studying this involved computing radiation flux and the orbit dynamics of these encounters by treating the effect of the medium as a perturbative term in the Keplerian equations of motion. \textit{We observe that the power radiation due to the GW dominates over the radiation due to the dynamical friction generated by the dark matter halo.
 Next, while computing the change of eccentricity by computing various osculating elements, we observe again the effect of dynamical friction force felt by the secondary while interacting with the dark matter halo, and the effect of accretion force is negligible.
 But, the effect of the gravitational potential generated by the dark matter halo and GW backreaction effect is significantly more.} There's a genuine fall-off for eccentricity for the binaries due to these two effects for a certain time, while there is an eventual increase of the eccentricity due to the GW backreaction effect at late times. \textit{Interestingly, we observe that the change in eccentricity is more due to the dark matter potential for larger values of impact parameters.
 On the other hand, change in the eccentricity due to the GW backreaction increases with the decrease of impact parameter for a given value initial eccentricity.} This can be attributed to the fact that, as we increase the initial impact parameter the secondary object gets to interact with the dark matter halo more, thereby increasing the effect of the dark matter potential in the change of the eccentricity.
-On the other hand, as we decrease the impact parameter, the GW backreaction effect is larger. \textit{These results are encouraging as the effect of the dark matter potential, which also depends on the parameter of the underlying model, provides a change in eccentricity and consequently can be constrained by observing such flyby events in future detectors.}
+On the other hand, as we decrease the impact parameter, the GW backreaction effect is larger. \textit{These results are encouraging as the effect of the dark matter potential, which also depends on the parameter of the underlying model, provides a change in eccentricity and consequently can be constrained by observing such flyby events in future detectors.} Furthermore, we extended our analysis by considering the effects of baryonic matter that may be present inside the halo.
+As discussed, it leads to the change of the profile, and we have considered one such model and analyzed the evolution of eccentricity.
+Curiously, it shows a sharper fall-off due to the extra damping provided by the presence of such matter.